stfc/PSyclone/tutorial/practicals/nemo/3_nemo_openmp/README.md

 loop nests are before the main iteration loop, their effect on the overall runtime is negligible.

+(N.B. since we are using a mini-app consisting of a single file, it is very easy to examine the code produced by PSyclone in order to identify the cause of any performance issues.
+When applying PSyclone to a large code base, it becomes essential to use a good profiling tool to identify the location of any performance problems.)

 ## 3. Improving Coverage ##

 Clearly, the optimisation script needs to be improved so that it finds